Use plug-ins to extend business processes

 Execute method.
 Within the

-- Cancel the event and display an error to the user
+- Cancel the current data processing pipeline operation and optionally display an error to the user

-- Make changes to the data in the operation
+- Make changes to the business data being processed in the current pipeline operation

-Plug-ins can be configured to execute synchronously or asynchronously.
-A synchronous plug-in will cause the operation to wait until the code in the plug-in completes.
-This has an impact on perceived performance of the system.
-The operations in an asynchronous plug-in are placed in a queue and are executed after the operation is completed so that the operation can complete with minimal interruption.
+Plug-ins can be registered to execute synchronously or asynchronously.
+A synchronous plug-in will cause the data operation to wait until the code in the plug-in completes.
+This has an impact on end-user perceived performance of the system, which is why synchronous plug-ins must execute and complete quickly.
+Asynchronous plug-in execution is queued and later executed after the data operation has completed.

 When to use plug-ins